 We gave our readers a glimpse inside the mindset of a guy's brain in regard to weddings with the help of the hilarious and smart editors at The Plunge.
 Here, they share a few tips for a groom's perfect thank you speech.

 As the bride, everyone and their mother (and probably even your mother) expects you to do a superhuman amount of planning work, with the implicit trade-off of not asking you to do a damn thing on your wedding day.
-So it's time to thank everyone who drove you insane for months, sit back, relax, and let your future spouse deal with the thank you speech.
-But for now, offer them these key pointers to smooth out the process and give yourself some peace of mind.
+So it's time to sit back, relax, and let your future spouse thank everyone who drove you insane for months.
+But for now, give yourself some peace of mind and offer them these key pointers to smooth out the process.

 At the ultimate celebration of true love, your partner better let everyone know how lucky he feels, instead of trying to look badass for his fraternity brothers.
 Assuming you've picked the right one, this won't be too hard for him.
 However, a reminder to look you in the eye, address you by name, and play up the moment won't hurt.